 Don't forget to pin this recipe for later!
 You can also follow us on Pinterest here!

 Tried this recipe and loved it?
 Comment and Rate it!
 Also send us a picture, WE WANT TO SEE!

 - 1 Package refrigerator pie crust or your favorite single pie crust recipe

 - 2 cups shredded Mozzarella cheese

-- 3 Tablespoons fresh basil leaves, cut into chiffonade strips
+- 3 Tablespoons fresh basil leaves cut into chiffonade